tdwg/bdq/tg2/_build_review/templates/guide/users/users-header.md

 ## 3 Context for Quality, Uses and Purposes (non-normative)

-Data do not have quality in the abstract, they only have quality with respect to some ``Use Case``.
-The Fitness for Use Framework (see [Fitness For Use Framework Ontology Guide](../../bdqffdq/index.md)) used in the BDQ standard describes uses for data as ``Use Case`s`, and expects that Tests are run in suites that form `Policy` for data quality with respect to ``Use Case`s`.
-That is, sets of Tests are expected to be run together in order to assess quality of data for some specified use, and both Tests and reports of results from Tests should be understood within the context of that use for the data.
+Data do not have quality in the abstract; they only have quality with respect to a particular `Use Case`.
+The Fitness for Use Framework (see [Fitness For Use Framework Ontology Guide](../../bdqffdq/index.md)) used in the BDQ standard describes uses for data as `Use Cases`, and expects that Tests are run in suites that form `Policy` for data quality with respect to those `Use Cases`.
+That is, sets of Tests are expected to be run together in order to assess the quality of data for some specified use, and both Tests and the reports of their results should be interpreted in the context of that use.

-Tests for data quality may serve two purposes, Quality Control and Quality Assurance.
-In Quality Control, Tests are used to find data that lack fitness for particular uses and the results are used to improve the quality of the data.
-In Quality Assurance, data are filtered so that only data that are fit for some use are used for that purpose.
+Tests for data quality may serve two purposes: Quality Control and Quality Assurance.

+- In Quality Control, Tests are used to identify data that are not fit for particular uses, with the goal of improving the data quality.

+- In Quality Assurance, data are evaluated for fitness for use (i.e., whether they meet the requirements of specific operational tasks) and are filtered accordingly so that only data that are fit for use are included.

+More broadly, the concept of fitness for purpose refers to whether data are adequate to support a given goal or objective beyond the immediate use — such as policy formulation, scientific modeling, or legal compliance.
+Achieving fitness for purpose may involve additional considerations such as provenance, trustworthiness, and completeness beyond what is required for fitness for use.

-The Fitness for use Framework (Veiga 2016, Veiga et al., 2017) provides a formal means for filtering records for [Quality Assurance](../../bdqffdq/index.md#3-fitness-for-use-framework-summary-of-mathematical-formalization-normative) (involving only Measures), but informally, data may be thought as being fit for some use if all `Validation` Tests comprising that `Use Case` have a `Response.result`="COMPLIANT", and all non-numeric `Measure` Tests comprising that ``Use Case`` have a `Response.result`="COMPLETE".
-The BDQ Tests include a set of `Multi Record` `Measures` who's purpose is to enable formal filtering (Quality Assurance) and reporting (for Quality Control) under the [Fitness for Use Framework Ontology](../../bdqffdq/index.md).
+The Fitness for use Framework (Veiga 2016, Veiga et al., 2017) provides a formal means for filtering records for [Quality Assurance](../../bdqffdq/index.md#3-fitness-for-use-framework-summary-of-mathematical-formalization-normative) (involving only Measures), but informally, data may be thought as being fit for some use if all `Validation` Tests comprising that `Use Case` have a `Response.result`="COMPLIANT", and all non-numeric `Measure` Tests comprising that `Use Case` have a `Response.result`="COMPLETE".
+The BDQ Tests include a set of `Multi Record` `Measures` whose purpose is to enable formal filtering (Quality Assurance) and reporting (for Quality Control) under the [Fitness for Use Framework Ontology](../../bdqffdq/index.md).

 The Framework provides a formal statement of [Quality Control](../../bdqffdq/index.md#3-fitness-for-use-framework-summary-of-mathematical-formalization-normative), but the application of Quality Control 'in the wild' is more nuanced; more complex than simple filtering under Quality Assurance.
 The context of Quality Control may affect how Tests and their results are applied to data, information systems and processes.